HuguesTHOMAS/KPConv-PyTorch/doc/object_classification_guide.md

 ### Data

+We consider our experiment folder is located at `XXXX/Experiments/KPConv-PyTorch`.
+And we use a common Data folder loacated at `XXXX/Data`.
+Therefore the relative path to the Data folder is `../../Data`.

-Regularly sampled clouds from ModelNet40 dataset can be downloaded <a href="https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip">here (1.6 GB)</a>.
-Uncompress the folder and move it to `Data/ModelNet40/modelnet40_normal_resampled`.
+Regularly sampled clouds from ModelNet40 dataset can be downloaded
+<a href="https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip">here (1.6 GB)</a>.
+Uncompress the data and move it inside the folder `../../Data/ModelNet40`.

 N.B.
-If you want to place your data anywhere else, you just have to change the variable `self.path` of `ModelNet40Dataset` class (in the file `datasets/ModelNet40.py`).
+If you want to place your data anywhere else, you just have to change the variable `self.path` of `ModelNet40Dataset` class ([here](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/e9d328135c0a3818ee0cf1bb5bb63434ce15c22e/datasets/ModelNet40.py#L113)).

 ### Training a model